citp/privacy-policy-historical/f/fe/fed/fedsmith.com.md

-> *The following text is extracted and transformed from the fedsmith.com privacy policy that was archived on 2017-11-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171120040714id_/https%3A//www.fedsmith.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fedsmith.com privacy policy that was archived on 2018-08-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180825141256id_/https%3A//www.fedsmith.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy : FedSmith.com

+We use Ezoic to provide personalization and analytic services on this website, as such Ezoic's privacy policy is in effect and can be reviewed [here](https://g.ezoic.net/privacy/fedsmith.com).

 FedSmith Inc. is committed to our users’ privacy.
 We handle information submitted to us from our users with care.
 By visiting and using the FedSmith Inc. web site, you agree to the terms stated in this privacy policy.